Nontrivial constitutive laws and unified structures in constrained BF theory: Signal geometry

 \subsection{Spacetime and matter}

 To motivate the Lagrangian-level internal-external questions later on, let us first consider the geometry of spacetime and matter.
 The discussion will be classical, with the purpose to emphasize how the soldering of the tangent bundle relates to a local notion of external space, thus to gravitation.
 Internal space is inhabited by matter, described by fiberwise directions in principal and associated bundles, and attached to external space, constituted by the spacetime manifold itself.
 Put another way, the issue faced is that the spacetime manifold already provides the frame bundle structure, which is a natural arena for the theory of gravity.
-Arguably, a truly unified phase might not have such distinction.
+Arguably, a truly unified phase might not have such distinction, which is the reason for introducing this terminology: gravitational degrees of freedom are to be immediately related to objects of spacetime geometry, such as the metric or the tetrad and the connection, rather than as a separate (graviton or otherwise) field present in a background spacetime.

 Commonly, spacetime is built as the set of events $M$, sufficiently bound together by adequate topological axioms and requirements on differentiability, producing a four-dimensional smooth manifold.
 Frequent requirements (with some useful implications) include $M$ being Hausdorff-separable (vs.~topologically degenerate points), path-connected (vs.~various (worm)holes), paracompact (partition of unity) and oriented (vs.~lacking globally consistent tempora-spatial directions); their specific appearance, interrelation\footnote{For example, Hausdorff-separability and the Lorentz metric imply paracompactness~\cite{Geroch:1968zm}.
 But if introducing the metric is to be avoided, as in the pre-metric programme, this becomes a separate requirement.} and validity is nontrivial~\cite{Penrose:1972,Papadopoulos:2018uid,Wu:2023rmq}.
 Relativistic causality is introduced by a Lorentzian metric field $g$, which can be understood as a particular section of the bundle of symmetric and nondegenerate rank 2 tensors,